Back to home

 To our wonderful clients reading this, hello, and please let us take this opportunity to say thank you for working with us.
 We know how important it is to you that we keep your data safe - the data about you and your organisation, and the data you share with us about your clients.
 So we hope that you find this section useful and that it enables you to understand how we manage the data handling process.

-Firstly, let’s talk about you.
-During the course of our relationship, we need to know a few things about you – we need a contact name and email address, correspondence address and phone number for who will be managing the contract on your end.
+During the course of our relationship, we need to know a few things about you - we need a contact name and email address, correspondence address and phone number for who will be managing the contract on your end.
 We will likely also have a number of individuals we work with from your business, whose names and contact details will also be shared with us.
-There may even be personal contact information, and likely corporate financial information too.
-It’s impossible to list everything here, but the message we want to get across about any data we hold about you is that we will:

-• never sell your data;
+• never sell your data

-• share your data with a third party, except where that is to a third party who are carrying out work on our behalf, for example subcontractors, or where we are required to by law (please see this section for more information on where this may be necessary);
+• share your data with a third party, except where that is to a third party who are carrying out work on our behalf, for example subcontractors, or where we are required to by law

-• retain your data for only as long as is necessary (for our data retention guidelines, please see here);
+• retain your data for only as long as is necessary

-• store your data securely (please see this section on how we store data);
+• store your data securely

-• only use your data for its intended purpose;
+• only use your data for its intended purpose

-• only hold data that is relevant for us to conduct our business.
+• only hold data that is relevant for us to conduct our business

 Prospective Clients